swiss/e-collecting-hackathon/README.md

 # E-Collecting Hackathon
-At the Federal Chancellery's E-Collecting Hackathon (October 31 and November 1, 2025, in Bern), we are designing and developing solutions for collecting electronic signatures for popular initiatives and referendums.
-Meet developers, experts, and interested parties from government, politics, academia, and civil society, and play an active role in shaping e-collecting.
+At the Federal Chancellery's E-Collecting Hackathon (October 31 and November 1, 2025, in Bern), we are designing and developing solutions for collecting electronic signatures for popular initiatives and referendums from A to Z. Meet developers, experts, and interested parties from government, politics, academia, and civil society, and play an active role in shaping e-collecting.
 [Register now!](https://findmind.ch/c/hackathon-registration)

 ![RZ_Teaser_Linkedin_E-Collecting](https://github.com/user-attachments/assets/ffa93f97-0f16-4abb-80ea-1d5dff9d4eba)

+During two days you will develop your solution **addressing the topics outlined in the whitepaper ** _**(add link to updated version)**_.
+Your solution can be a concept, a clickable or a technical prototype.
+In any case, you should clearly present interactions and data flowing between actors, software and infrastructure components over time as well as the actors' user experience.
+Collectively, you will contribute to comparing different ways of how to implement e-collecting in Switzerland.
+As part of the [participatory process](https://www.bk.admin.ch/bk/de/home/politische-rechte/e-collecting/partizipativer_prozess.html), your solutions will be discussed in subsequent workshops and ultimately taken into account for the official decision on which option to pursue as a pilot. **Proper documentation** is key to ensuring that your solution can be understood and evaluated.

 ## Teams